benchmark-urbanism/cityseer-api/docs/guide/cleaning.md

 Generating a graph
 ------------------

-Now that the data has been downloaded, `cityseer.util` can be used to load the data into a NetworkX graph.
+Once the data has been downloaded, `cityseer.util` can be used to load the data into a NetworkX graph.
 The graph should be converted from WGS to UTM coordinates prior to any further processing.

 ```python
 from cityseer.util import graphs, plot